axibase/atsd-use-cases/workshop/percentiles.md

 ![](./images/mad_vs_std.png)

-If data is normaly distributed, the SD is usually the best choice for assessing spread, otherwise, the MAD is preferred, but it must be multiplied with scale factor `k` - a constant linked to the assumption of normality of the data, read additional information in [[3](#sources)] and [[6](#sources)].
+If data is normally distributed, the SD is usually the best choice for assessing spread, otherwise, the MAD is preferred, but it must be multiplied with scale factor `k` - a constant linked to the assumption of normality of the data, read additional information in [[3](#sources)] and [[6](#sources)].

 ![](./images/scale_factor.png)